Updated on May 21 2024

-A migration form one piece of software to another is never trivial, especially when that software manages all of your infrastructure.
-Often a cost benefit analysis is done to see if the effort to migrate is worth the savings that you are receiving with the new software.
+A migration from one piece of software to another is never trivial, especially when that software manages all of your cloud infrastructure.
+Often a cost-benefit analysis is done to see if the effort to migrate is worth the savings that you are receiving with the new software.
 At Scalr, we believe in being transparent as well as fair, which is why we make it seamless to migrate into as well as out of Scalr.
-There are two ways of doing this, first is with our migration module and second is by updating your backend or code block.
+There are two ways of doing this, first is with our Terraform module and second is by updating your Terraform backend or code block.

-If you’re using Terraform to everything else, then why not use it to migrate from Terraform Cloud to Scalr?
-Our module will use TFC and Scalr API tokens to migrate the following objects:
+If you’re using Terraform for everything else, then why not use it to migrate from Terraform Cloud to Scalr?
+Our migration module will use Terraform Cloud and Scalr API tokens to migrate the following objects:

-If you would prefer to do the migration with the module mentioned above, the process is straight forward.
-Before starting, make sure you have stopped all operations in Terraform Cloud.
+If you would rather not migrate with the module mentioned above, the process is straightforward with the Terraform CLI.
+Before starting, make sure you have stopped all operations in Terraform Cloud as you want to avoid any updates to the existing state while migrating.

 terraform state pull > terraform.state